 Measure your wrist

-Choose the right watch diameter
+Choose the appropriate watch diameter

 Other elements to consider